 Additionally, there is a Rogueport denizen, Grifty, at the top of a roof on the eastern side of town that, for a price, will tell you information about the backstory of Rogueport, the Thousand-Year Door, the Crystal Stars, and the Shadow Queen.
 As the game progresses, more and more tidbits become available to learn about.
 This is a nice bonus feature for the sake of emergent narrative complexity.

 15 – Not-Separateness: It can be argued that the physical world of TTYD is more separate and bounded than in PM64, as each chapter you get to is from either a pipe or a far-away piece of transportation like a blimp, train, or ship (as opposed to just walking to it).
-But thematically, everything is more interconnected by the theme.
+But thematically, everything is more interconnected by the themes.
 Again, mechanically, this is also reinforced in Chapter 4 when your party is stolen from you, and you then lose some of your abilities and your aesthetic body.
 Darkness winning = you losing things.

 So, that is TTYD.